superlinked/VectorHub/docs/contributing/style_guide.md

 # VectorHub Style Guide

 VectorHub is a community-driven learning hub.
 Our style guide, therefore, serves primarily to help create a platform for sharing your thinking and work.
-We care about grammar, but our priority is generating productive conversation between community members.
+We care about grammar, but our priority is meaning.
+We want to generate productive conversation between community members.
 To this end, we've written ten "commandments" outlining what to do and what not to do.

 ## Commandments
 A list of commandments and a sentence about each in a bulleted form.
 Each commandment will be linked to a section below which gives some details about the commandment, examples etc.

-## Commandment 1
+## 1 Give value to your readers

-Explanation + Examples of commandment
-.
-.
+Lead with why your article is **valuable** to your readers.
+Set the context: identify your readers explicitly - say who your article is relevant to and why.
+What **problem** of theirs are you helping to **solve**?
+Front load your first paragraph with **keywords**.

+  EXAMPLES..

-## Commandment 2
+## 2 Be clear and brief

-Explanation + Examples of commandment
-.
-.
-Add more commandments like this
+Write clearly and concisely.
+Aim for ["crisp minimalism"](https://learn.microsoft.com/en-us/style-guide/top-10-tips-style-voice).
+Use simple language wherever possible; write like you speak.
+Be minimal; less is more.
+Use **adjectives** only when they add value.
+In general, aim for short sentences.
+Articles must be **at least 800 but less than max 2500 words**.

+Get the **content** down **first**.
+Don't worry about making perfect sentences until after you have your material down in point form.
+Writing stylistic prose can come later.
+First, make sure you've included everything that your article needs to make sense and convey value to your readers.

+Use common **abbreviations** - e.g., apps instead of applications Introduce unfamiliar abbreviations - e.g.,  RAG (Retrieval Augmented Generation)

+Skip **periods** on headings (only use them in paragraphs and body text).
+Use last (Oxford) **commas** for clarity - eg. ...
+Don't add extra **spaces** anywhere.
+One space between sentences and words.

+## 3 Be visual

+Use **diagrams**, **graphs**, **charts**, **code snippets**, **images** and any other visual tools that explain your work more efficiently.

+  EXAMPLES..

+## 4 Be conversational, friendly, and use action verbs

+Write with a **friendly** tone.
+Call your audience "you", and yourself "we".
+Use **contractions**.
+As much as possible, use an **active voice** to explain events and relationships.
+Choose specific action verbs over generic ones.

+  EXAMPLES..

+## 5 Be hierarchical

+Add clear **headings** and **subheadings** that give information and an overview to your readers.
+This will enable readers to navigate to relevant sections and search engines to scan it.
+Give an overview of where you're going in your Introduction.

+Link (scroll-to-anchor) between concepts in your article (or to other articles on the platform) where it makes sense.

+  EXAMPLES..

+## 6 Cite all sources

+Cite sources for all graphics, images, direct quotations, and others' ideas.
+example: Source: Github (liniked)
+Punctuate outside of links.

+  EXAMPLES..

+## 7 Edit and proofread

+As early as possible (when your article is still in point form), go through it, summarize each paragraph in one (concise) sentence.
+Now, put all your summary sentences together and see if they tell a story.
+Is there a logical flow?
+If not, rearrange, remove, or add content until the article makes sense.
+In our experience, going through this exercise saves a lot of time and energy.
+It's also a good way of checking whether your headings and subheadings are accurate.
+Whenever possible, find an industry-specific reader.
+Based on feedback, or your own revision process (outline, check logical flow)

+  EXAMPLES..

+## 8 Technical terminology

+Use technology-specific terminology.
+If you think the thing you're describing is unfamiliar to most readers, it probably is.
+Feel free to link to external resources that provide more in-depth explanations of terms you do not have space to explain in your article.
+In general, strive not to overcomplicate your text; communicate as simply and clearly as possible.

+  EXAMPLES..

+## 9 Accessibility

+Improve accessibility by creating headings and subheadings that are clear and accurately describe your content. include alt text for images and graphics.

+  EXAMPLES..

+## 10 Inclusive language

+Avoid words and phrases with negative connotations; remember your audience is international and heterogeneous.
+Err on the side of **caution** - if you think a term might be offensive, don't use it.
+Avoid **stereotypes** and **biases**.
+Use **gender neutral pronouns** - e.g., instead of he, his, him, she, hers, her, use they, them, their.

+  EXAMPLES..

 ---